-Let’s hope that 2020 is a less threatening year than 2019 proved to be when it comes to business email compromise attacks.
-Unfortunately, all indicators say it will not.
+The year of 2019 saw a dramatic rise in business email compromise attacks.
 According to an email security risk assessment report, BEC attacks ramped up 269 percent on a quarterly basis.
 However, an update from The Osterman Research, reports BEC attacks are among the fastest growing in 2022.

 The report was based on more than 260 million emails involving nearly 500,000 users and showed that email threats of all types are on the rise.
 Of the studied allotment, 28.8 million were spam, 28,808 contained malware attachments and another 28,726 contained dangerous file types.
 More than 60,000 messages contained BEC or impersonation frauds.